How to Format External USB Drives on Ubuntu Linux

 The first step is to insert or plug the Disk into your Ubuntu machine.
 After that, open the Activities Overview and search for Disk.

-When the disk app opens select the Disk you wish to format.
+When the disk app opens, select the Disk you wish to format.

 Make sure that you have selected the correct Disk!
-If you choose the wrong Disk, all of the files on the other Disk will be deleted!
+If you choose the wrong Disk, all the files on the other Disk will be deleted!

 In the toolbar underneath the Volumes section, click the menu button.
 Then click Format Partition.

-Click Next and continue. when you’re
+Click Next and continue.
+When you’re

 How to format USB drive using command terminal console in Ubuntu Linux